-Students attend Wayfinders up to five times weekly after school and on many weekends.
-Here, they work with our team to build study skills, improve their communities and find their passions in a safe environment.
+Students attend Wayfinders after school several times a week and some weekends.
+Here, they work with our team to build study skills, contribute to their communities and discover their passions in a safe, welcoming environment.

 Ultimately, they receive the personal, academic and financial support needed to make successful transitions into post-secondary education.